The main section of the Foothills Trail begins in East Puyallup ends in

 path from South Prairie to Buckley.

-The last phase of trail construction between Buckley and South Prairie, Phase 3, will start next summer and be completed by the end of 2017.
+The last phase of trail construction between Buckley and South Prairie, Phase 3, was completed at the end of 2017.

 The South Prairie Trailhead